DanZinagri/NicheD20/docs/Skills/Varied Skills/Profession.md

 |Poisons|DC = the Fortitude DC of the poison|50 gp|
 |Alchemical Items|DC dependant on rarity and rank.|Determined by rarity.|

-## Laborers(End)
+## Laborers

 A laborer works as more of a catch-all category for a type of profession that doesn’t directly produce a crafted good, such as a sailor, soldier.
 Sometimes a laborer may be a type of crafter who doesn’t fit the mold of the normal crafting rules, and as such may have their own set of tasks they may perform, such as a chef improving the quality of food on a journey, or a farmer assisting with animals or the growing of food.
-Unless otherwise specified all Laborers are physical skills that use Endurance as their associated ability score.

 ### Common Uses